-The Inca Trail Backpacking has been created for all adventurers who would like to gain a new experience on this popular 4 day hike to Machu Picchu.
-This is an authentic track of the Incas, which differ from other Inca Trails only by campsites and services, so you need to carry your sleeping bag, and personal belongings while our porters carry just food and camping equipment.
+The Inca Trail 4 days has been created for all adventurers who would like to gain a new experience on this popular Machu Picchu trek.
+This is an authentic track of the Incas, which differ from other Inca paths, this is the most famous of which connected the sacred valley with Machu Picchu, the city in the clouds.

 Although it is undoubtedly a very nice hike, the 4 day Inca Trail is only one of a multitude of paths across remote areas of the Andes.
-What it offers, however, is a popular and fabulous treasure at the end of the road - the Lost Inca City of Machu Picchu, and at a good price.
+During the hike past archaeological sites, snow-capped peaks, over streams and rivers.
+We walk further and further into the deep jungle via stairs cut into rocks and finally come across the sun gate.
+All hardships and drops of sweat are forgotten because the fabulous treasure at the end of the road is the Lost Inca City of Machu Picchu.

-The Cheap Inca Trail tour starts in the village of Piscacucho, at kilometre 82 of the Sacred Valley of the Incas, and it takes 4 days of intensified hiking.
-This path involves an ambitious array of altitudes, climates, and ecosystems varying from so-called "Puna" (high Andean tundra) to cloud forest.
-A hiker passes through two high passes (the highest is Warmiwañuska at an altitude of 4,200 metres above sea level) and ends the ascent with a charming entrance to Machu Picchu through Inti Punku - the Sun Gate.
+The Inca Trail tour in a group starts in the Piscacucho, at kilometer 82 of the Sacred Valley of the Incas, and it takes 4 days of intensified hiking.
+This path involves an ambitious array of altitudes, climates, and ecosystems varying from so-called "Puna" (high Andean tundra) to cloud forests.
+A hiker passes through two high passes (the highest is Warmiwañuska at an altitude of 4,200 meters above sea level) and ends the ascent with a charming entrance to Machu Picchu through Inti Punku - the Sun Gate.

 Physical Activity: 3-Demanding (accessible to most healthy participants).

 Age Requirements: 4+ (Participants under the age of 18 years must be accompanied by an adult!).

 Crew: A professional bilingual tour guide, a trekking chef, and Porters.

 Personal Porters: Our porters will carry personal belongings up to 7 kg per person!

 Accommodation: 3 campsites.